revi2112/revi2112/README.md

 ### Hi there 👋

 Welcome to my GitHub!
 I'm a software engineer with 4+ years of experience building scalable web applications, RESTful APIs, and AI-powered systems.
 Below is an overview of my skills and work.
+> *Building systems and skills on the same pipeline — continuous learning, continuous integration.*

 ## 💫 About Me: